 Everyone accepts that polo players are athletes due to the high physical demands of the game.
 At the top level, they have fitness programs, physiotherapy, warm-ups, and nutrition advice.
 But what about the other important part of polo—the ponies?
 They are also athletes and have their own physiotherapists and exercise plans to try and make sure they are performing at their best.

 I’m lucky that I get to work with both players and their ponies.
-I qualified as a human physiotherapist over 10 years ago and have spent most of my career working with professional footballers and rugby players in the UK and Sweden.
+I am qualified as a human physiotherapist for over 10 years and have spent most of my career working with professional footballers and rugby players in the UK and Sweden.
 It was only after an impromptu vacation to Argentina some years ago to learn to play polo that I began to appreciate just how physically tough the game is!
-Learning to play at Palo Alto Polo (www.paloaltopolo.com) was brilliant but I soon realised that I seriously needed to improve my riding and fitness!
+Learning to play at Palo Alto Polo was brilliant, but I soon realized that I seriously needed to improve my riding and fitness!
 My instructor Leo Rossilini had me doing bareback cantering and polo every day to improve my balance and awareness—not fun at the time but it has set me in good stead in the long term.
-I try to return to Palo Alto in Argentina every year for a great holiday and to keep learning, but the more you know the more you know you don’t know!
+I try to return to Palo Alto in Argentina every year for a great holiday and to keep learning, but the more you know, the more you don’t know!